 Scientists and volcanologists worldwide are attracted by the volcano’s unique features.

-Walking on White Island is like walking on the moon.
+Walking on Whakaari is like walking on the moon.
 Virtually no vegetation survives the harsh acidic environment inside the crater walls where beds of yellow and white sulphur crystals grow amongst hissing, steaming, bubbling fumaroles.

 The volcano is said to be nearly 200,000 years old, although the portion of the island that is visible above sea level has been in its present form for only around 16,000 years - evidence of a constantly changing landscape.